VarleenBiketi/VarleenBiketi/README.md

 👋 Hey, I’m Varleen

-💻 I build things that make AI actually useful — from RAG chatbots to backend systems that connect large language models with real-world apps.
+💻 I build things that make AI actually useful; from RAG chatbots to backend systems that connect large language models with real-world apps.
 I work mainly with **TypeScript, React, React Native, C++, and Python**, and deploy on **Firebase** and **Google Cloud Platform (GCP)**.

 🌱 Currently: